warrenbell/fiberpoc/README.md

 5. Update routes in `app/cmd/main.go`

 ### Adding New Dependencies

 1. Define the interface in `common/interfaces`
 2. Create the implementation in appropriate package
-3. Add mock implementation in `common/mocks`
+3. Create mock using mockgen and add implementation in `common/mocks`
-4. Wire up in the dependency injection container
+4. Wire up the dependencies in main.go
 5. Inject into required services

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-[Add your license information here]

-## Contact

-[Add your contact information here]